gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If the leaving node has not exclusively the role of monitor, the Group Manager performs the following actions.

 * The Group Manager frees the OSCORE Sender ID value of the leaving node.
-However, this value MUST NOT become available for possible upcoming joining nodes in the same group.
+This value MUST NOT become available for possible upcoming joining nodes in the same group, until the group has been rekeyed and assigned a new Group Identifier (Gid).

+* The Group Manager MUST add the relinquished Sender ID of the leaving node to the most recent set of stale Sender IDs, in the collection associated to the group (see {{sssec-stale-sender-ids}}).

-* The Group Manager cancels the association between, on one hand, the public key of the leaving node and, on the other hand, the Group Identifier (Gid) associated to the OSCORE group together with the freed OSCORE Sender ID value.
+* The Group Manager cancels the association between, on one hand, the public key of the leaving node and, on the other hand, the Gid associated to the OSCORE group together with the freed Sender ID value.
 The Group Manager deletes the public key of the leaving node, if that public key has no remaining association with any pair (Gid, Sender ID).

-If the application requires forward security, the Group Manager MUST generate updated security parameters and group keying material, and provide it to the remaining group members (see {{sec-group-rekeying-process}}).
+Then, the Group Manager MUST generate updated security parameters and group keying material, and provide it to the remaining group members (see {{sec-group-rekeying-process}}).
 As a consequence, the leaving node is not able to acquire the new security parameters and group keying material distributed after its leaving.

 Same considerations in {{Section 5 of I-D.ietf-ace-key-groupcomm}} apply here as well, considering the Group Manager acting as KDC.